srl-labs/containerlab/docs/manual/kinds/vr-n9kv.md

 !!!info
     Default user credentials: `admin:admin`

+## Interface naming

+Nexus 9000v nodes use the interface naming convention `Ethernet1/X` (or `Et1/X`, both are accepted), where X denotes the port number.

+!!!info
+    Data port numbering starts at `1`, like one would normally expect in the NOS.

 ## Interfaces mapping

 Cisco Nexus 9000v container can have up to 128 interfaces and uses the following mapping rules: